 Truth be told, I also cut out some cow-shaped cookies, but I ended up not decorating them.
 I didn’t have any brown food coloring on hand – imagine that!
 I googled how to use other colors to make brown, but it ended up looking like a camouflage green.
 If I wanted cookies that looked like US Army cows, then that would have been fine.
 But I wanted brown cows!
 Of course, I could’ve used black to represent the Black Angus cows on Debbie’s farm, but I didn’t think about that until it was too late.
 Next time, Debbie, next time!

 As we head into the holiday season, make sure to schedule an afternoon to make Esther’s Sugar Cookies.
 If you’ve got little hands around, ask them to help out!
-Decorating Christmas cookies is a wonderful tradition, and no holiday season should pass without a round (or two) of cookies.
+Decorating Christmas cookies is a wonderful tradition, and no holiday season should pass without a round (or three) of cookies.
 From the Spiced house (and Esther) to your family, I hope you have a wonderful holiday season full of tasty sugar cookies!

 Esther’s Sugar Cookies